 Imagine the internet to be a huge shopping mall.
 Do you know whose voice would be the loudest in that mall?

 In a business equation, the weight is always in favor of the customers.
-The cliche statement that “The customer is always right.” is always right.
+The cliche statement that “The customer is always right.” …is always right.

-The Voice of Customer (VOC) is made up of two things — experiences and expectations.
+Voice of the Customer (VOC) is made up of two things — experiences and expectations.

 Be it in business or everyday communication, active listening plays a major role.